-The following are Problem Personalities within a Project Management organization:
+The following are difficult archetypes within a project management organization:

 - The Meeting Scheduler

 - The Statistician